rust-lang/book/nostarch/chapter04.md

     let x = 5;                      // x comes into scope

-    makes_copy(x);                  // because i32 implements the Copy trait,
+    makes_copy(x);                  // Because i32 implements the Copy trait,
-                                    // x does NOT move into the function, println!("{}", x);              // so it's okay to use x afterward
+                                    // x does NOT move into the function,
+                                    // so it's okay to use x afterward.

 } // Here, x goes out of scope, then s.
-But because s's value was moved, nothing
+However, because s's value was moved,
-  // special happens.
+  // nothing special happens.

 fn takes_ownership(some_string: String) { // some_string comes into scope
     println!("{some_string}");